dickymuhr/KafkaStockMarket/readme.md

     cd kafka_2.13-3.5.1
     sudo nano config/server.properties
 ```
-- Change this two setting, it configure where the client should communicate (within or outside EC2)
+- Change this settings, it configure where the client should communicate (within or outside EC2)
 ```
     listeners=INTERNAL://0.0.0.0:9092,EXTERNAL://0.0.0.0:9093
     advertised.listeners=INTERNAL://172.31.47.74:9092,EXTERNAL://13.51.196.19:9093